Richard Leplastrier: In film

 The film Richard Leplastrier: Framing the View is a 2020 feature-length documentary film about Leplastrier, directed by Anna Cater.
 The film began with the filming of the design and construction of a house in Blackheath in the Blue Mountains, and covers other homes designed by him in Balmain, Watsons Bay, and Leura, and has a major focus on the Bilgola house.

 The film premiered on ABC Television on 12 May 2020.
-It is also being shown in the Adelaide Film Festival at a special free screening, as part of the presentation of the James & Bettison Prize, along with a forum.
+It was also shown in the Adelaide Film Festival at a special free screening, as part of the presentation of the James and Bettison Prize, along with a forum.

 Personal life

 Leplastrier lives a reclusive life at his one-roomed home.
 In 2000 (when filming of Framing the View started), his three children were 8, 12 and 15 years old.
-Influenced by Japanese houses and style of living, the family ate and slpt on the floor.
+Influenced by Japanese houses and style of living, the family ate and slept on the floor.

 He has close friends who are regarded as family.
 Adrian Carter, who features in the film, co-authored a book with Leplastrier called Ethos.